Codagenix raises $20 million for a new flu vaccine and other therapies – TechCrunch

-Coadagenix, a company developing vaccines and viral therapies for illnesses ranging from the flu and respiratory viruses to dengue fever has raised $20 million in a new round of financing.
+Codagenix, a company developing vaccines and viral therapies for illnesses ranging from the flu and respiratory viruses to dengue fever, has raised $20 million in a new round of financing.

-The company’s new investment round was led by Adjuvant Capital with additional participation from Euclidean Capital and Topspin Partners .
+The company’s new investment round was led by Adjuvant Capital, with additional participation from Euclidean Capital and Topspin Partners .

 Codagenix will use the funds to support clinical development of its general flu vaccine and the first RSV vaccine for elderly patients — who are more at risk to serious consequences from contracting the virus.